 What started as a pop-up in 2016 led to a beautiful storefront on the Astoria riverfront a year later.
 Now The Naked Lemon — owned by native Astorian Aleesha Nedd — is moving to the Astor Building in the heart of downtown Astoria.
 When the new shop location opens in mid-July, look for her handmade French macaroons, cakes, cookies and creative pastries — from kid-friendly s’mores cupcakes to decadent marionberry cinnamon rolls.

 Satisfy your sweet tooth at Fat Cupcake in Oregon City as well as Happy Valley and Southeast Portland.
 With a seasonal selection that rotates regularly, you can indulge in a new flavor every day of your trip.
-On the west side of Portland, the Hayat Somali Restaurant is a family-run restaurant that is 100% Halal and is a pillar of the Beaverton food community.
 In addition to Somali cuisine, Chef Ibrahim also specializes in East African and Middle Eastern food as well.
 Eleni Woldeyes, founder and manager of Eleni’s Kitchen Ethiopian Food, serves up her authentic Ethiopian flavors at her food carts in Beaverton, Milwaukie and the OHSU Farmers Market.

 There’s never a bad time for chocolate, and the perfect place to satisfy your cravings is at Portland Chocolate Laboratory in Portland.
 Their ethically sourced cacao beans and perfected fermentation process are just some of the reasons why they are not to be missed.
 They also offer CBD chocolates and “sleep butters.”
 A Portland artist who goes by the name Destinee is the creative brain behind Portlxndiia, a photography company based in Portland.
 While you’re in town, you can book her for a photo shoot in the City of Roses’ most iconic spots.

 America’s Hub World Tours leads Portland city tours as well as tours around Oregon for unique travel experiences.
 Donut Queen is a favorite for doughnuts, and the fritters are a must-try.
-Hashi Halal Market is a grocery store and market for Halal ingredients.
 Akadi offers authentic West African cuisine.
-Koken Market is a liquor store where you can also pick up all the local microbrews.
 Support Abbey Creek Vineyard’s Bertony Faustin, Oregon’s first Black winemaker and vineyard owner, who just opened a tasting room in downtown Portland to complement his North Plains tasting room.
 West of Portland, Mamancy Tea Co. sells a curated collection of luxury teas, chocolate and fine goods from around the globe — all easy to order from the online store.
 Get your locks styled by a pro at one of the hair stylists featured on PDX Black Unicorn.

-The new Come Thru Market (every other Monday) is a BIPOC-centered outdoor market created as an incubator for local BIPOC-owned business and farms.
+The new Come Thru Market, open every 1st and 3rd Monday between May and October, is a BIPOC-centered outdoor market created as an incubator for local BIPOC-owned business and farms.
 Check out more than two dozen vendors, offering everything from garden starts to art, skincare, baked goods, Brazilian food and more.
 All are welcome to shop and show their support.
-It happens at The Redd on Salmon Street in Southeast Portland; see the market’s Facebook page for the latest information.

 Find even more ways to support Portland’s Black-owned businesses.